-The winter season is an excellent time for observing the purple sandpiper here in Maine.
-Well on the coast that is.
+The winter season is an excellent time for observing the Purple Sandpiper here in Maine – well, on the coast, that is.
 I had the opportunity to visit the area around mid-December of last year.
-To be exact, I visited the Rockland Harbor Breakwater Lighthouse.
-The Rockland Breakwater is open to the public every day.
-You can visit the lighthouse by walking across the mammoth-size granite blocks that make up the 7/8-mile-long breakwater.
-The city of Rockland is located on the west side of Penobscot Bay in the Mid Coast region of Maine.
-Since I reside in the western part of the state, I don’t often get to observe shorebirds.
-Walking along the breakwater, I saw an array of shorebirds.
-To be expected, there were a couple of species of gulls occupying the area.
-I’m sure there were more gulls than usual because a lobster boat was out and about checking their traps that were located along the breakwater.
+To be exact, I visited the Rockland Harbor Breakwater.
+The area is open to the public every day, and you can reach the lighthouse by walking across the mammoth-sized granite blocks that make up the 7/8-mile-long breakwater.

 To my surprise, there was also an abundance of purple sandpipers that could be found along the seaweed-covered rocks of the area.
 The purple sandpiper Calidris maritima is a small shorebird in the sandpiper family Scolopacidae.
 This hardy sandpiper breeds in the arctic and subarctic regions of Eurasia and North America and winters further south on the Atlantic coast.
 Like other snowbirds, purple sandpipers migrate to Maine to escape the cold winters of their breeding grounds.